-1. Classroom Behavior: Students are expected to act as graduate students.
+- 1. Classroom Behavior: Students are expected to act as graduate students.
 This means that you are to be open to assessing and evaluating all student comments as well as being open to having your own comments assessed and evaluated.
 Graduate learning is an on-going collaborative process.
 Therefore, students should be respectful and open to all others in the classroom.
 Additionally, graduate students are expected to be prepared and on-time for class.
 Students should additionally be professional at all times.
-Being professional includes being on time, being respectful, being prepared, being attentive, being open to learning, etc.

-- 2. Late Assignments: Students will receive a 5% deduction per day for all late assignments, excluding Online Weekly Quizzes.
+Being professional includes being on time, being respectful, being prepared, being attentive, being open to learning, etc. - 2.
+Late Assignments: Students will receive a 5% deduction per day for all late assignments, excluding Online Weekly Quizzes.
+No late/partial credit will be provided for Weekly Quizzes.
 The instructor will not be available to help with technological issues the day of class.
 Any in-class assignment (i.e. Theory Demonstrations) must be completed on the day that you have chosen.
 Due to the time frame given for each class, moving activities would become overly difficult and affect the learning of other students.
-Therefore, in class activities must be completed on the day chosen by the student.
+Therefore, in-class activities must be completed on the day chosen by the student.
 Should an unforeseen issue arise (i.e., illness, family death, etc.) changes will be determined on a case-by-case basis.
 Students should contact the instructor in a timely manner. - 3.
-Use of Technology: Students are asked to behave as graduate students (see 2 above), therefore students should use their own discretion on the use of technology.
+Use of Technology: Students are asked to behave in a manner that reflects the overall attitude and professionalism expected by graduate students, therefore students should use their own discretion on the use of technology.
 Any use of computers or phones should be for classroom use only.
 Should you need to make a call/text please leave the classroom as talking or texting could distract others from learning.
 Be respectful to the instructor and other students in your use of technology in the classroom. - 4.
 Plagiarism: Any work that you turn in during this class must be your own work.
 Any use of others work (i.e., research papers, journal articles, etc.) must be cited using APA format.
-Students who do not cite work and do not give ownership of others work will at minimum be given a zero for that assignment. - 5.
-Email: Students should expect to communicate with the instructor through the official Doane University email system.
-This includes me communicating with you at your given Doane University email and you emailing with me at my official Doane University email (given on the first page).
+Students who do not cite work and do not give ownership of others work will, at minimum, be given a zero for that assignment.
+Failure of the course, academic program remediation, and/or dismissal from the MAC program are also potential consequences for plagiarism.